 In 2015, the Chopard Happy Diamond wristwatch was sold in an auction for $1.67 million.
-This watch features a quartz movement and has a blue marquise-cut diamond (weighing 1.48 carat) and a pink marquise-cut diamond (weighing 2.62 carats).
+This watch features a quartz movement and has a blue marquise-cut diamond (weighing 1.48 carats) and a pink marquise-cut diamond (weighing 2.62 carats).

 The Omega Speedmaster, selected by NASA for all Apollo missions

 Notable Models: Speedmaster, Bullhead, Planet Ocean, Skywalker X-33

 While Omega has been around under three names since 1848, today’s lineup draws heavily on its mid-20th-century designs.
 The company has intelligently developed its watches such that they feel both modern (though not trendy) and historical (though not anachronistic) at the same time.